-|Angela B. Hammond, L.P.C.||Licensed Professional Counselor|
+|Angela B. Hammond, LPC||Licensed Professional Counselor|

-|Angela B. Hammond is a licensed professional counselor.
-She graduated from Purdue University where she received a B.A. in elementary and special education.
-She earned an M.S. in community counseling from Chicago State University before coming to Georgia State University.
+|Angela B. Hammond is a Licensed Professional Counselor and Certified Professional Counselor Supervisor.
+She graduated from Purdue University where she received a B.A. in Elementary and Special Education.
+She earned an M.S. in Community Counseling from Chicago State University.
+Angela has worked in numerous clinical settings including community mental health clinics and crisis intervention before coming to Georgia State University.
 Some of Angela’s professional interests include depression, co-dependency, self-esteem issues, adolescents and human trafficking.
+Angela enjoys international travel and concerts.
 She also believes that you have to know where you’ve been in order to know where you’re going.|

 |Shnequia Webb, D.S.W., L.C.S.W.||Client Advocate|

-Dr. Shnequia Webb is a licensed clinical social worker in Georgia with a B.A. in psychology and minor in journalism.
-Dr. Webb also received a M.S.W. degree from Valdosta State University in Valdosta, Georgia before earning a doctor of social work (D.S.W.) degree from Capella University.
+Dr. Shnequia Webb is a Licensed Clinical Social Worker in Georgia with a B.A. in psychology and minor in journalism.
+Dr. Webb also received a M.S.W. degree from Valdosta State University in Valdosta, Georgia before earning a Doctor of Social Work (D.S.W.) degree from Capella University.
 She also has certification in school social work in Georgia and is a member of the National Association of Social Workers (NASW) Georgia Chapter.
 Dr. Webb’s experience in social work primarily involves mental health and school settings.
 She has experience in addressing many topics with clients including depression, anxiety, stress and communication issues.

 Dr. Webb enjoys reading, traveling, attending church and meeting new people.
 She has two favorite inspirational quotes in which she strongly believes which are: